 - The Wine Experience: Located on Cannery Row, the Wine Experience is “more than just a wine bar”: in addition to wine tasting, they offer classes, personalized wine labels, and custom blending.
 Whether you’re a wine novice or a connoisseur, this is the place to learn a thing or two.
 Blend your own bottle of wine or take a tasting class to develop your now-sophisticated palate!

 - Pierce Ranch Vineyards: With a tasting room in Monterey, Pierce Ranch Vineyards is located in southern Monterey County and specializes in Portuguese and Spanish varieties.
 The tasting room is housed in a charming Victorian house just a block from Cannery Row.
 While wandering town, stop by for a tasting on the quaint front porch.

 Want some more wine tasting options?
 Nearby Carmel-by-Sea has its own array of top-notch tasting rooms worth a visit.
-Here’s a list to help you choose what you’ll love!
+Here’s a list to help you choose what you’ll love, or browse a full directory of Carmel wineries.
 And speaking of…

 With a name like Carmel-by-the-Sea, you know this little town has to be some kind of coastal fairytale town, and it is!
 Monterey’s next door neighbor – just a few minutes down Highway One – is a charming little town perched on a bluff overlooking the sea.

 Carmel has a quaint, walkable “downtown” area filled with cafes and galleries and beautiful, storybook homes perched on hills rising above the ocean.